Death of Santiago Maldonado: Reactions

-Kirchnerism and human rights organizations exploited the case to advance a political discourse against Macri.
+According to Argentinian sociologist Marcos Novaro, Kirchnerism and human rights organizations exploited the case to advance a political discourse against Macri.
 Treating the case like a forced disappearance allowed to draw comparisons between his government and the Dirty War that took place during the National Reorganization Process, in the 1970s.
 According to this narrative, Macri would have a covert plan to kidnap and kill demonstrators, the gendarmerie, the judiciary and the media would be working alongside Macri in such a plan, and Maldonado would be just the first victim of it.
 Human rights organizations had aligned themselves with the Kirchners during the government of both Néstor and Cristina Fernández de Kirchner, even in topics unrelated to human rights, and often worked as their spokesmen.
 They kept this role since 2015, when Macri defeated Cristina Kirchner in the presidential elections.
 This, however, undermined their legitimacy in the Argentine society, as an increasingly portion of the population loses interest in the events of the 1970s, and their public image got tied to that of Cristina Kirchner.

 The disappearance of Maldonado had also mobilized international human rights organizations, such as Amnesty International and Human Rights Watch.
 In Buenos Aires, La Plata, Bariloche, Mar del Plata, Bahía Blanca, General Madariaga, Mendoza, Malargüe, El Bolsón, Rawson, Viedma, Gualeguaychú, Rosario and Neuquen thousands of people marched in demonstrations demanding that Maldonado appears alive and the resignation of Bullrich.
 People also marched to demand that Santiago Maldonado is brought back alive in Bogotá (Colombia), Asunción (Paraguay), Montevideo (Uruguay), Canelones and Fray Bentos (Uruguay).
 In Spain, several Argentine residents marched to Plaça de Catalunya to ask for Santiago Maldonado.
 On August 11, there was a large mass demonstration in Plaza de Mayo, Buenos Aires.
 On August 21, during the 49th ordinary session of PARLASUR, in Montevideo, Argentine representatives condemned the disappearance of Santiago Maldonado.